Justin Nozuka

-Justin Tokimitsu Nozuka (born September 29, 1988) is an American singer, songwriter, and actor.
+Justin Tokimitsu Nozuka (born September 29, 1988) is an American-born singer, songwriter, and actor of Japanese and Canadian descent.
 His debut album, Holly, was released in 2007.
-He has since published three more studio albums: You I Wind Land and Sea (2010), Ulysees (2014), and Run to Waters (2018).
+He has since published four more studio albums: You I Wind Land and Sea (2010), Ulysees (2014), Run to Waters (2018), and Daydreams & Endless Nights (2023).

 Life and career

 Nozuka was born one of seven children to Canadian mother Holly Sedgwick and Japanese father Hiromitsu Nozuka.
 Sedgwick raised Nozuka and his six siblings as a single mother.
-He is the brother of musicians George and Henry Nozuka and actor Philip Nozuka.
+He is the brother of musician George Nozuka and actor Philip Nozuka.
 His mother's half-sister is actress Kyra Sedgwick and his first cousin twice removed is Edie Sedgwick.

 Nozuka began to write songs at the age of twelve.
 The earliest of his compositions from Holly, "Supposed to Grow Old" and "I'm in Peace", were written when he was fifteen.
-While attending St. Andrews College, an international boarding school in Aurora, Ontario, Nozuka learned to play guitar from classmates.
-He then went on to the Etobicoke School of the Arts, graduating in 2007.
 His musical influences stem from artists such as Lauryn Hill and Marvin Gaye, among others.